Alphix/debops/docs/ansible/roles/nfs_server/getting-started.rst

 The role by default focuses on the NFSv4 support.
 The NFSv3 support can be enabled by setting the :envvar:`nfs_server__v3` variable to ``True``.
-The Kerberos support is not fully implemented at this point.
+The Kerberos support is not fully automated at this point.

 By default role expects a list of allowed clients in the :envvar:`nfs_server__allow` variable.
 Example: